dataresearchcenter/followthemoney/docs/docs/fragments.md

 | A71882    | Goldfish Ltd.          | John Smith   | PP827817     | NULL        |
 | A123      | Brilliant Amazing Ltd. | Jane Doe     | PP1988299    | 1983-06-24  |

-## Database humpty-dumpty

 When [turning this data into FtM](mappings.md), we’d create three entities for each row: a {{ schema_ref('Company') }}, a {{ schema_ref('Person') }} and a {{ schema_ref('Directorship') }} that connects the two.

-If we do this row by row, we’d eventually generate three {{ schema_ref('Company') }} entities to represent two actual companies, and three {{ schema_ref('Person') }} entities for two distinct people.
-Of course, we could write these to an ElasticSearch index sequentially - the later entities overwriting the earlier ones with the same ID.
+If we do this row by row, we’d eventually generate three {{ schema_ref('Company') }} entities to represent two actual companies, and three {{ schema_ref('Person') }} entities that describe two distinct people.
+The generated entities are _fragmented_, ie. multiple references to the same entity ID are generated at different times in the program.

-That works only as long as each version of each entity contains the same data.
-In our example, the first mention of John Smith includes his birth date, while the second does not.
-If we don\'t wish to lose that detail, we need to merge these fragments.
-While it\'s possible to perform such merges at index time, this has proven to be impractically slow because it requires fetching each entity before it is updated.

-A better solution is to sort all generated fragments before indexing them.
-With this approach, all the entities generated from the source table would be written to disk or to a database, and then sorted using their ID.
-In the resulting entity set, all instances of each company and person are grouped and can be merged as they are read.

-## In practice

-In the FtM toolchain, there are two tools for doing entity aggregation: from the [command-line](cli.md) `ftm aggregate` will merge fragments in memory.
-Alternately the add-on library [followthemoney-store](https://github.com/alephdata/followthemoney-store) will perform the same operation in a SQLite or PostgreSQL database.
+Another example: a document processing pipeline may first receive a {{ schema_ref('Document') }} and store its checksum and file name, then submit it for a processing to a queue.
+There, a content extractor may output a body text, and then a separate process performing NLP analysis contributes annotations like the names of individuals and companies mentioned in the document.
+Again, each step in processing has emitted _fragments_ of the eventual entity.

+Of course, we could treat each change to an entity as an update to a normal database backend, like an ElasticSearch index: fetch the existing entity, merge the changes, update the index.
+This, again, runs into scalability issues and race conditions in parallelized processing environments.

+A better solution is to store the generated entity fragments as they are produced and to [aggregate](#aggregation) (combine) them into full entities when needed - often during a search indexing or data export process.

+## Entity aggregation {: #aggregation}

+Entity aggregation requires sorting all generated fragments so they can be iterated in sequence of the entity ID that they are a part of.
+There are several techniques for doing so:

+* **In-memory:** for small datasets, it can be easiest to load all fragments into memory in order to merge them.
+The [command-line](cli.md) tool `ftm aggregate` will do this.
+* **In a database:** the entity fragments are written to a SQL database, and then iterated as the result of a sorting query.
+The [followthemoney-store](https://github.com/alephdata/followthemoney-store) library allows you to do this in a SQLite or PostgreSQL database.
+* **Using flat files:** FtM's JSON exporter will emit data that can be sorted using the `sort` command-line tool.
+The `ftm sorted-aggregate` command will then aggregate the resulting stream of sorted entity data.
+* **Using statements:** the alternative [statement data model](statements.md) provides an alternative to the idea of _fragmentation_.
+Instead of splitting entities into partial entity fragments, they are divided into statements, which are even more granular.
+Statements can also [be aggregated](statements.md#aggregation).

+### Using followthemoney-store

 ```bash
 # Generate entities from a CSV file and a mapping: